Great Things to Do in Ontario, Canada For All Seasons

 Even though we talk about Ontario waterfalls below, Niagara Falls – both the city and the waterfalls – deserve their own spot.
 This is because it’s one of the top attractions in Ontario and easily one of the best things to do in Canada!

-In any case, the waterfalls are absolutely stunning to visit and there are many ways you can get up close like on the famous Hornblower Cruise, a Helicopter Tour over the Falls, and even on an Adventure Zipline with amazing Views of the Falls!
+You can enjoy the Falls on the famous Hornblower Cruise, a Helicopter Tour over the Falls, and even on an Adventure Zipline with amazing views of the Falls!

-The area offers hiking at the Niagara Glen and you can even get close to the raging river on the White Water Walk.
+The area surrounding the Niagara River offers hiking at the Niagara Glen and you can even get close to the raging river on the White Water Walk.

 The city itself is also full of things to do and places to stay to make a whole weekend out of a trip there.